Swine Flu (H1N1) and Diabetes

 Am I more likely to get swine flu if I have diabetes?

 Diabetes and swine flu are not associated.
-If you have diabetes, there is no greater likelihood of you developing swine flu.
+If you have diabetes, there is no greater likelihood of you developing swine flu

 However, those people with diabetes that develop swine flu may find blood sugar levels become affected, and diabetes management and treated must be adjusted accordingly.
-If you are diagnosed with swine flu and you have diabetes, your doctor or healthcare professional will provide you with guidance.

 What are the symptoms of swine flu?

-Swine flu (H1N1) symptoms are similar to common flu.
-They include body aches, headache, coughs, sore throat, tiredness and fever.
 If you have diabetes and fear you have swine flu, you should contact your healthcare professional immediately.

 Swine flu can be dangerous for people with diabetes because it can worsen blood glucose treatment and require more active treatment.